2026–2027 Parent Resources

 | Virginia | Virginia EISTC Scholarship (Tax Credit Model) | $4,500–$8,000 (disability focus) | Students with disabilities; income criteria; scholarship org dependent | Apply → |

-| West Virginia | Hope Scholarship Program | ~$4,600/student | Students previously in public school 45 days (first year); all K-12 after | Apply → |
+| West Virginia | Hope Scholarship Program | ~$4,600/student | Universal eligibility for 2026-27 — prior public school enrollment no longer required | Apply → |

-| Wyoming | Steamboat Legacy Scholarship Act | ~$7,000/student | K-12; pre-K income requirement; new for SY2025-26 | Apply → |
+| Wyoming | Steamboat Legacy Scholarship Act | ~$7,000/student | Universal K-12; Pre-K eligible if household income meets FPL limits.
+WY Supreme Court lifted injunction — WDOE now distributing funds. | Apply → |

 - No mandatory standardized testing